 - TRAILS & WALKING: Moderate amounts of walking (2-4 miles per day), some of it on paved roads, some on gravel or dirt roads, and in one case on a fairly steep trail that includes cobblestone and earthen sections.
-In the llanos, tracks may be soggy in spots.
 In some places, it will be necessary to walk uphill for short segments, but in most areas, we attempt to walk downhill as we bird.
 It's important to remember that walking downhill can be very challenging (walking sticks are useful), especially when the terrain is a bit uneven or steep (as at Chicaque).
 There is birding spent above 10,000 feet at the national parks, Chingaza and Sumapaz, on two days. - PACE: Early mornings (departures between 5:00 and 6:00 a.m.), with birding sessions in morning and afternoon broken by a picnic or restaurant lunch.
 We do not have many evening excursions during the main tour, so we should be able to get plenty of sleep for the several early departures.
-We will travel by small bus.
-On the extension, we'll often use a "safari vehicle" at Hato La Aurora.
-The vehicles vary from year to year here and may include a tractor pulling a trailer with benches, or even proper 4x4s.
-This a working farm so vehicles vary on local conditions and availability. - ELEVATION: We will reach a maximum elevation of over 10,000 feet on two days of this tour while visiting Chingaza and Sumapaz National Parks. - WEATHER: The weather can be quite chilly in the higher mountains, with early morning temperatures in the 40s F but usually warming into the 60s by midday.
-Lower elevations are notably warmer, with temperature ranges

-- from 65 to 85 degrees F and higher humidity (around Villavincencio).
-In the llanos, temperatures range higher, about 70-90 F. We will visit in the local dry season, but rain showers are possible at any time. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
+We will travel by small bus. - ELEVATION: We will reach a maximum elevation of over 10,000 feet on two days of this tour while visiting Chingaza and Sumapaz National Parks. - WEATHER: The weather can be quite chilly in the higher mountains, with early morning temperatures in the 40s F but usually warming into the 60s by midday.
+Lower elevations are notably warmer, with temperature ranges from 65 to 85 degrees F and higher humidity (around Villavincencio). - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
 Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: We will be birding in natural habitats where there are often no restrooms, so it will be necessary to make comfort stops in nature when we are birding. - OPTING OUT: When we are staying at the same lodging for multiple nights, participants can easily opt to sit out a day.